Rolfing Improves Strength & Performance

 Muscular strength is not just a factor of the number of fibers contracting but also the length of that contraction.
 Here is where the magic of Rolfing for performance enhancement comes in...

-Muscle fiber contracts pulling the fibers repeatedly in the same direction and overtime the body forms adhesions in the connective tissue around these muscles holding them in a chronically shortened position.
+Muscle fiber contracts pulling the fibers repeatedly in the same direction (towards their origin) and overtime the tissues are shortened having bunched up around the muscle origin contraction site like the sleeves of a shirt gather at the shoulder and elbow.
 Now each time you engage that muscle group, say for driving a golf ball, many of the muscle fibers are already in full contraction and are unable to contribute to the job.

-This is what physical therapists are actually measuring when they muscle test you.
-But they usually mistakenly presume your muscle is weak and needs to be strengthened, when in fact all the muscle fiber you need is there, but much of it is in full contraction and cannot do any work.
+This is what physical therapists are actually measuring when they muscle test you and tell you, for example, that your left hand grip strength is 12.73% weaker than your right.
+This is a common interpretive mistake that your muscle is weak and needs to be strengthened, when in fact all the muscle fiber you need is there, but much of it is in full contraction and cannot do any work.

 Rolfing breaks up these adhesions allowing the muscle fiber to lengthen to its proper position and then immediately the strength is fully restored.
 No exercises to do.
 No stretches to do.
 Stretching when fibers are highly adhered hurts because instead of getting that pleasant feeling of a stretch the fiber doesn't lengthen and you are simply yanking on the tendons at each end of the muscle, and that's unproductive and painful.